 What is Bradykinesia – Bradykinesis?

-Bradykinesia means that the patient moves slower and cannot change positions.
-Activities and motor functions such as getting up, walking, and turning can be challenging.
+Bradykinesia refers to a patient’s slowness of movement and inability to change position.
+Activities and motor functions, such as rising, walking, and turning, can be challenging.
 Sometimes, for patients with late-stage Parkinson’s, voluntary movement is almost impossible due to akinesia.

 The first sign of PD disease may be that an arm resonates less when walking.
-Due to frontal gait disorder, the patient’s posture is often bent, and a turn may require many intermediate steps.
+Due to frontal gait disorder, the patient’s posture is often flexed, and turning may require multiple intermediate steps.
 Gestures and facial expressions decrease; a patient’s face usually looks emotionless, like a mask.
 The voice becomes quieter and monotonous, and language skills become more indistinct.
-The person has difficulty eating and is often choking.
+The person has difficulty eating and often chokes.
 The handwriting becomes small and illegible.

 Limitations of Dopamine Antagonists & Managing Rigor

 Rigor describes the stiffness of the muscles.
-Every movement seems to be against fierce resistance.
-Often, the neck and shoulder muscles are affected, usually one-sided.
+Every movement appears to face fierce resistance.
+The neck and shoulder muscles are often affected, typically on one side.
 A neurologist may be able to detect the Cogwheel phenomenon.
-An example of cogwheel rigidity can be seen when the doctor attempts to stretch the angled arm of a patient with Parkinson’s, which results in a reaction of jerky movements as if a cogwheel were moving.
+An example of cogwheel rigidity is observed when a physician attempts to stretch the patient’s arm with Parkinson’s disease, resulting in jerky movements as if a cogwheel were turning.

 Rest tremors

-Resting tremors or trembling often occur in patients with Parkinson’s, usually on one side.
+Resting tremors, or tremors at rest, often occur in patients with Parkinson’s disease, typically on one side.
 The slow tremors of the hands and, later, the feet occur primarily during rest periods.
 The resting tremors often disappear during exercise or sleep.
 How do you cure brain fog?
-The tremor is absent in all cases, but many patients report empty hands and fingers rubbing against each other in a movement similar to “counting coins.”
+The tremor is absent in all cases, but many patients report empty hands and fingers rubbing against one another in a movement resembling “counting coins.”

 The Role of Physical Exercise & Postural Instability

 Postural instability is a primary motor symptom in a later stage of shaking palsy.
-The lack of balance is especially apparent when the patient is standing upright.
+The lack of balance is particularly apparent when the patient stands upright.
 PD directly affects the reflexes that help us balance, and patients with postural instability can easily fall with the slightest touch.
 This symptom is very dangerous for patients and often leads to severe falls, resulting in orthopedic injuries to the hips, knees, shoulders, and arms.

 Parkinson’s disease and movement disorders

 Parkinson’s disease is a progressive neurological disorder characterized by tremors, stiffness, slow movements, and balance issues.
 It is caused by the death of dopamine-producing neurons in the substantia nigra region of the Brain.
-Other joint movement disorders include dystonia (sustained muscle contractions causing abnormal postures), chorea (involuntary jerky movements), tics (sudden, rapid, recurrent motor movements or vocalizations), and restless leg syndrome.
+Other joint movement disorders include dystonia (sustained muscle contractions that cause abnormal postures), chorea (involuntary, jerky movements), tics (sudden, rapid, recurrent motor movements or vocalizations), and restless legs syndrome.
 Movement disorders can significantly impact the quality of life.
 A multidisciplinary approach that includes neurologists, physical therapists, occupational therapists, speech therapists, and mental health professionals is essential.

 What are some Complications of PD: Akinetic Crisis?